nikos230/Burned-Area-Mapping/README.md

 ## Features
 - Finds Sentinel 2 images from a given box (AOI) (BurnedAreaBox.json)
 - Filters images with clouds, half images(where AOI is in 2 images and not in one)
-- Auto Select Pre and Post Fire images
+- Auto Selects Pre and Post Fire images
 - Auto Saves NBR_PRE_FIRE.tiff, NBR_POST_FIRE.tiff
 - Auto saves NDVI_PRE_FIRE.tiff, NDVI_POST_FIRE.tiff
 - Auto Creates and Saves DNBR.tiff